iRon7/Join-Object/README.md

 An expression that defines the condition to be met for the objects to be returned.
 There is no limit to the number of predicates that can be included in the condition.

 **`-Discern <String[]>`**
-The `-Discern` parameter (alias -NameItems) defines how to discern the left and right object properties with respect to the common properties that aren't related.
+By default unrelated properties with the same name will be collected in a single object property.

-The first string defines how to rename the left property, the second string (if defined) defines how to rename the right property.
-If the string contains an asterisks (`*`), the asterisks will be replaced with the original property name, otherwise, the property name will be prefixed with the given string.
+The `-Discern` parameter (alias `-NameItems`)  defines how to rename the object properties and divide them over multiple properties.
+If a given name pattern contains an asterisks (`*`), the asterisks will be replaced with the original property name.
+Otherwise, the property name for each property item will be prefixed with the given name pattern.

+The property collection of multiple (chained) join commands can be divided in once from the last join command in the change.
+The rename patterns are right aligned, meaning that the last renamed pattern will be applied to the last object joined.
+If there are less rename patterns than property items, the rest of the (left most) property items will be put in a fixed array under the original property name.

-Properties that don't exist on both sides will not be renamed.
+*Note 1:* Only properties with the same name on both sides will not be renamed.

-Joined (equal) properties (defined by the -On parameter) will be merged.
+*Note 2:* Related properties (with an equal value defined by the -On parameter) will be merged to a signle item.

 **`-Property <(HashTable or String)[]>`**
 A hash table or list of property names (strings) and/or hash tables that define a new selection of